Meditation: What Is It And Why It Is Good For You And Your Skin

 Not to mention it gives you a GIANT heart

-Research shows it boots social connections, improves your empathy and compassion, generates helpfulness and can even increase resilience.
+Research shows it boosts social connections, improves your empathy and compassion, generates helpfulness and can even increase resilience.

-Just in case you still aren’t convinced (I don’t know how!); It also:
+Just in case you still aren’t convinced (I don’t know how!), mediation also:

 - Lowers high blood pressure

 - Improves concentration

 - Decreases any tension-related pain such as headaches and muscle pains